 Data analytics can provide a thorough view of your data, which many companies have leveraged for successful business outcomes.
 This article shows that executives believe the ‘human element’ in data analytics is critical to the positive outcomes they’ve experienced using BI.
 It takes someone to know what they are looking for to ‘connect the dots’ and use the information to make decisions that truly help the business.
 Smaller organizations may resist BI tools because their staff might not include analysts, and if they can’t make heads or tails of this data, their investment may prove unsound.
 Because there are so many BI tools on the market it’s important to find one that fits your organization’s needs and goals.
 If you are a smaller organization without an analyst on the payroll, it makes more sense to use a product that’s lightweight, easy to use, and visually rich.
 This way everyone is empowered to make data-driven decisions, and they won’t need a lot of training or a degree in IT.

 As reported by the American Lawyer earlier this month, the advent of automated technologies is deeply impacting the profession of law, and many now believe that legal support functions traditionally overseen by paralegals and junior attorneys could soon be handled by artificial intelligence (AI) platforms.
 According to the technology survey conducted by Altman Weil, 35 percent of law firm leaders said they could envision replacing first-year associates with law-focused computer intelligence within the next five to 10 years.

 While artificial intelligence and data analytics platforms have the capacity to create a massive paradigm shift across all industries that could potentially see them take on repetitive predictable tasks, another survey conducted by Forbes Insights and EY shows that many executives still consider the human element of their organization paramount to the implementation of such technologies.
 Hence, businesses rely on data analytics consulting firms like Eide Bailly (https://www.eidebailly.com/services/digital-transformation/data-analytics-and-bi) or their own internal team.
-Based on the research findings, it appears executives believe that personnel are as responsible for the empowerment of technology as technology is in empowering personnel.
+Based on the research findings, it appears executives believe that personnel is as responsible for the empowerment of technology as technology is in empowering personnel.